kubernetes/examples/staging/persistent-volume-provisioning/README.md

 `volumenameprefix_Namespace_PVCname_randomUUID`

 Please note that, the value for this parameter cannot contain `_` in storageclass.
 This is an optional parameter.

+*`snapfactor`: Dynamically provisioned volume's thinpool size can be configured with this parameter.
+The value for the parameter should be in range of 1-100, this value will be taken into account while creating thinpool for the provisioned volume.
+This is an optional parameter with default value of 1.

 Reference : ([How to configure Gluster on Kubernetes](https://github.com/gluster/gluster-kubernetes/blob/master/docs/setup-guide.md))